'Somali mall,' Walgreens on Lake Street in Minneapolis set for $40M redevelopment

 "I am trying to move as fast as I can.
 I am excited.
 I love Minneapolis and I love Lake Street.
 Lake Street is like my second home," said Sabri, who has an apartment and an office on Lake Street and has developed more than 10 properties nearby.
 He just finished construction of the $20 million Rana Village Apartments just west of Karmel Square.

-The city's "B.I.Z." sub planning group will vote on the project Jan 5.
-The full City Council votes Jan 25.
+The city's Zoning and Planning Committee will vote on the project Jan.
+5. The full City Council votes Jan.
+25.

-"It's exciting to see a large structure come before us that [could] really meet the goals of the city's 2040 plan, especially since we are in the middle of the pandemic and we have had hard times in the city," said Minneapolis Senior City Planner Andrew Liska in a phone interview Tuesday.
+"It's exciting to see a large structure come before us that [could] really meet the goals of the city's 2040 plan, especially since we are in the middle of the pandemic and we have had hard times in the city," senior city planner Andrew Liska said in a phone interview Tuesday.

 He said the Whittier neighborhood project is unusual because it hopes to cater to larger families.